ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If the Leader does not recognize the task ID, then it aborts with error `unrecognizedTask`.

 Otherwise, the Leader responds with a body consisting of an `UploadResponse` and the media type `application/dap-report-resp`.
-If the entire upload has been successfully completed, the Leader MAY respond with an empty body.

-For each report in the upload, the Leader creates `ReportUploadStatus` struct and adds the `ReportId` to it.
-If there was no error during the processing, the Leader sets the `error` to `none`.
+The Leader only includes reports that failed processing in the response.
+For each report that failed to upload, the Leader creates a `ReportUploadStatus` struct and includes the `ReportId` from the input and a `ReportError` {{basic-definitions}} that describes the failure.

 If the Leader does not recognize the `config_id` in the encrypted input share, it sets the error field to `outdated_config`